Introduction

 Questions may consist of one variable (e.g., age) or multiple variables (e.g., aided awareness of multiple brands).
 Q is structured around questions and it automatically takes into account the different types of questions.
 Q automates analyses by understanding what the data means and this is done using the question type assigned to variables.
-Many common analyses are achieved by changing question type.
+Many common analyses are achieved by changing the question type.

 Method